Skip to content

 Roaster Sourcing

-Baba Budangiri is sourced by 16 roasters in the ICB catalogue — more than Coorg, Araku, and Wayanad.
+Baba Budangiri is sourced by more roasters in the ICB catalogue than Araku or Wayanad.
 Several of India's most respected specialty roasters specifically source Baba Budangiri as a distinct sub-origin rather than folding it into generic Chikmagalur listings.
 When you see it named explicitly on a roaster's bag, it signals a producer who understands altitude differentiation — worth paying attention to.

 Indian Specialty Context